This post has been adapted from a patient who experienced this.

 But something about it didn’t sit right with me.
-I couldn’t shake the feeling that removing my gallbladder was just treating the symptom, not the cause.
-That’s when I found The Wellness Way — and everything changed.
+I couldn’t shake the feeling that removing my gallbladder was just silencing the signal, not asking why my body was sending it.
+That’s when I found The Wellness Way, and it opened a door I didn’t know was there.

 The Gallbladder Isn’t Useless